Local Opinion: Truth, black or white? No, 50 shades of gray

 MacNelly’s quotation comes to mind in daily reading of the Arizona Daily Star’s letters to the editor, in which the writers back their opinions with black-or-white “truth.”
 The reality is that the truth is often 50 shades of gray.

 Many of us arrive at black-or-white truth by distorting facts, overlooking nuances or cherry-picking quotations and other information.
-This is evident in a wide range of letters, regardless of the writers’ political bent.
+This is evident in a wide range of letters, regardless of how the writer is politically bent.

 For example: